Dean-Coakley/MazeGenerator/README.md

 ### How Does It Works
 1. Intialiaze a matrix of m * n size.
 Every wall in every cell exists at the beginning.
-2. All of the cells are dumped into a FindMerge data structure.
+2. All of the cells are dumped into a Union-Find/FindMerge data structure.
 Cells are disjointed when there are no paths connecting them to one another.
 3. Random walls are then processed.
   * If there exists a path from the cell on one side of the wall to the cell on the other side of the wall.
     * Do nothing.
   * Otherwise, remove the wall between those two cells and merge the cells in the FindMerge data structure.
-4. Repeat Step 3 until there are no disjointed sets in the FindMerge data structure.
+4. Repeat Step 3 until there are no disjointed sets in the Union-Find/FindMerge data structure.
 At that point, every cell will be reachable from any other cell in the maze.